pascalgrimaud/jhipster-tester/README.md

             - JHIPSTER_TEST_PACKAGING=0
 ```

-## Use Travis
+# Use Travis

-You are lazy and you prefer Travis to do it for you.
-You have to:
+If you are lazy and you prefer using Travis, you have to:
 - change: samples/app/.yo-rc.json
 - edit or remove: samples/app/.jhipster/